ben-spiller/OutlookBetterReminders/README.md

 ### Installation, uninstallation and upgrade
 To install, extract the zip and run setup.exe.

-To uninstall, select "Outlook BetterReminders" in the "Programs and Feature" control panel.
+To uninstall, select "Outlook BetterReminders" in the "Programs and Features" control panel.

 To upgrade to a newer release, first uninstall the old version then install the new one.